Space-Control: Process-Level Isolation for Sharing CXL-based Disaggregated Memory: Discussion

 \subsubsection{Compromised system software}

-We assume a strong threat model in which the OS may collude with untrusted processes to violate the confidentiality of a trusted process's local and remote data.
-We therefore use hardware-defined context (\context).
+We assume a strong threat model in which the OS may collude with untrusted processes to violate the confidentiality of a trusted process' local and remote data.
+We therefore use hardware-defined identity primitive (\id).
 This prevents the OS from forging context labels.

 Although the OS can still modify page tables, such manipulation does not compromise remote memory.
 If the kernel maps the SDM region into an untrusted process's address space, SPACE rejects the access as authentication fails, and the permission checker blocks any unauthorized LD/ST.